delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

   > web_1      | Use Ctrl-C to stop
 ```

+### N.B Alternatively, you can use `docker-compose up -d web` (which will launch web in a detached state and webpack due to the `depends_on`), and then call `docker-compose logs -f web webpack` to see the output for any selected services

 Items of note here:

 * Because you have both containers running in the same terminal, the output from each container is marked by their `web_1      |` and `webpack_1  |` tags